Ready to migrate your WordPress site to another host? Great! Just don’t mess it up.

 Dropped SSL Certificates

 The URL issue can also impact your SSL certificate.
 An SSL certificate often automatically gets issued for the temporary domain.
-You need to reissue it when you change the domain name to your live URL.
+You must reissue it when changing the domain name to your live URL.

 Disconnected Database

 Your WordPress site won’t work if it can’t connect to your database.
-This connection issue is most likely to happen if you manually migrate your site.
+This connection issue will most likely happen if you manually migrate your site.
 The most common culprit is a typo in your wp-config.php file.
 You can find the database info at the top under “MySQL settings.”

 Displayed 500 Internal Server Error